This section provides general information (not state-specific) about the basic steps to get a divorce.

 What are the basic steps for filing for divorce?

-- First, you or your spouse must meet the residency requirements of the state you want to file in.
+First, you must meet the residency requirements of the state in which you wish to file.

-- Third, you must file the appropriate divorce papers and have copies sent to your spouse - for the exact rules for serving the papers, contact your local courthouse or an attorney.
+Third, you must file divorce papers and have copies sent to your spouse.

 Where can I find additional information about divorce?